-In 2016 and 2017, the Paramount drill-collar locations, as well as many of the historical drill collars in the Grassy Mountain deposit area (see Section 12.1.1), were surveyed by Atlas Land Surveying of Fruitland, Idaho, The owner, Dean J. Coon, is a Registered Professional Land Surveyor (Oregon 65687LS) and was responsible for the field work, data processing, and reporting.
-All survey work was completed using realtime kinematic ("RTK") surveying techniques with Topcon Hiper V GPS Receivers.
+In 2016 and 2017, the Paramount drill-collar locations, as well as many of the historical drill collars in the Grassy Mountain deposit area (see Section 12.1.1), were surveyed by Atlas Land Surveying of Fruitland, Idaho.
+The owner, Dean J. Coon, is a Registered Professional Land Surveyor (Oregon 65687LS) and was responsible for the field work, data processing, and reporting.
+All survey work was completed using real-time kinematic ("RTK") surveying techniques with Topcon Hiper V GPS Receivers.
 In RTK mode, the stated accuracy of the measurements is within 10 mm +/-1 mm for horizontal data and 15 mm +/-1 mm for vertical data.
 Static data were collected in the field and then submitted to the National Geodetic Service Online Positioning User Service to derive accurate geodetic coordinates tied to the National Spatial Reference System.
 Using these coordinates, the RTK data were processed through a survey measurement adjustment program, "StarNET", to determine the final coordinates for the located points.
 These data were projected to the Universal Transverse Mercator grid using the NAD83 datum in units of U.S. Survey feet.

 Down-hole deviation surveys of 25 of the 2016 and 2017 Paramount drill holes were performed by IDS of Elko, Nevada using a Goodrich surface-recording gyroscopic system ("SRG").
 The SRG is capable of mapping the direction of boreholes and is unaffected by steel pipe or local magnetic-field anomalies.
-Five of the 2016-2017 drill holes had blockages, such as lost or stuck pipe, casing, or core barrel, that prevented down-hole surveys.